rickpoonin/rickpoonin/README.md

 - 👀 I’m interested in <b>.Net Core</b> and <b>Java</b>
 - 🌱 I’m currently learning SpringBoot + Eureka + Hystrix
 - 💞️ I’m looking to collaborate on Python web application projects
-- 📫 How to reach me rickpoonhk@outlook.com
+- 📫 How to reach me rickpoonhk-at-outlook-dot-com

 <!---
 rickpoonin/rickpoonin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.